ProjectAlita/application-tools/README.md

 # application-tools
-Default set of tools available in ProjectAlita and CodeMie application interfaces
+Default set of tools available in ELITEA for Agents